kimfucious/sakura/README.md

 ### Code syntax highlighting with Prism

-[Prism](http://prismjs.com/index.html) is used for syntax highlighting.
+[Prism](http://prismjs.com/index.html) is used for syntax highlighting of code snippets.
 This theme is configured to support syntax highlighting for the following languages:

 * Bash
 * CSS